 for a minimum $50 charitable tax-deductible-in-the-US donation!
 Click the PayPal link in the "Thank You Gift CDs" section below and request it under "Comments."

 Thanks to longtime support from the Kicking Assets Fund of the Tides Foundation, recent grants from the Yavanna Foundation, a bequest from the estate of Christopher David Trentham, and ongoing donations from our listener-supporters (thanks -- and we hope that includes you), "This Way Out: The International LGBT Radio Magazine" is going stronger than ever in its 27th year.

 This website doesn't exactly challenge the outer limits of technology, but there's still a wealth of information here:

-Check out the summary of this week's show at "Now Playing" above, and click on the podcast button (also above) to listen (to this and/or earlier programs).
+Check out the summary of this week's show at "Now Playing", and click on the podcast button (above) to listen to this week's show and/or earlier programs.

 Find a synopsis of each weekly show (going way back) at "Program Summaries".